Pascal736/favilib/README.md

 [![docs.rs](https://img.shields.io/docsrs/favilib)](https://docs.rs/crate/favilib/latest)

 # favilib
 Favicon Fetcher written in Rust.
-Contains library as well as CLI tool
+Contains library as well as CLI tool.

+> [!WARNING]
-> Warning: This is a work in progress.
+> This is a work in progress.
 The library is not yet stable.

 ## Library